-Spoonie Survival Kits officially began in 2015, as a teeny tiny fundraising project I experimented with in my university holidays.
+Spoonie Survival Kits officially began in 2015, as a teeny tiny fundraising project I experimented with during my university holidays.
 I made twenty random happiness bags, sold them online, and donated the sales money to charity.
 I was genuinely shocked by the support and backing my idea received from the chronic illness community, and within months found myself running a non-profit fundraising project, mostly from my bed.
 We were making hundreds and hundreds of kits as and when we could, donating 75% of sales money to charity and using 25% to cover the costs of running the project.
 However, the demand for the kits and my own chronic ill health meant that approaching the project in this way was definitely not sustainable, especially with me being too unwell to fundraise as frequently as I would like to.

-Fast forward to 2017, and Spoonie Survival Kits has undergone its biggest reform to date, to help us cope with this increasing demand in a more appropriate way.
-We’re now developing into a fancy-pants social enterprise, run more similarly to a small business, but still with advocacy and fundraising at our heart.
+Fast forward to 2017, where Spoonie Survival Kits has undergone its biggest reform to date, to help us cope with this increasing demand in a more appropriate way.
+We’re now a fundraising social enterprise social enterprise, run more similarly to a small business, but still with advocacy and acts of kindness at our heart.
 We now create kits specifically tailored to specific conditions and symptoms, and 50% of all sales money is donated to charity.
-The remaining 50% is used to cover the costs of running the project, and the hope is to one day create paid employment opportunities for other chronically ill people.
+The remaining 50% is used to cover the costs of running the project, and the hope is to one day create more structured volunteering and paid employment opportunities for other chronically ill people.
 I do not pay myself a wage, however my parents and friends have invested a LOT of time, energy and money in getting this project on its feet when I wasn’t well enough to, and I would love to be able to thank them properly for this.